¿Quién es la máscara? (Mexican TV series)

 ¿Quién es la máscara?
 (Who Is the Mask?) is a Mexican talent reality television series produced by Televisa and Endemol Shine Boomdog.
 It is based on the South Korean television show King of Mask Singer created by Seo Chang-man.
 Televisa is the second network in the Americas to obtain the franchise of said program.
 It is hosted by Omar Chaparro and premiered on Las Estrellas on August 25, 2019.

-The seventh season premiered on October 12, 2025.
+The eighth season is set to premiere on October 11, 2026.

 Format

 A group of celebrities hide behind a character and, week after week, a panel of researchers will try to discover who is behind the mask.
 Competitors are matched in face-off competitions and perform a song.
 The studio audience votes for their favorite performance and the masked singer with the most votes is safe for the week, while the celebrity with the least votes is nominated for elimination.
 The panelists decide which of the nominated celebrities will not continue in the competition.
 The eliminated celebrity removes their mask to reveal their identity.